A holy place in Saltash, a holy place for Saltash, and a placeto encounter the holiness of God in Jesus Christ our Lord

 If you live within the parish boundary of Saltash Team Ministry, you and your family are entitled in law to be christened here, and we shall be pleased to make arrangements.
 If you live outside the parish, you and your family can be christened , but you will need to let your local vicar know that your child will be baptised.
 Once the baptism has been conducted here, we hope that you will consider the church here as your parish church.

 The clergy of the team look after several parishes, and have many commitments on a Sunday, so can’t promise to do the baptism on the date that suits you best.
 Please have several options ready.
-Baptisms take place during the Sunday Service when the congregation can welcome the child and family, or at 12.00 noon which is specifically a baptism service.
+Baptisms take place during the Sunday Service when the congregation can welcome the child and family, or at another time which is specifically a baptism service.

 A time when we remember that as well as being a member of a human family your child is a part of God’s family too, the church family.
 In baptism your child is beginning a personal journey of faith, shared by other members of the Church.